explorer2x/Markdown_repo/Sprint Log.md

     * [12/01/2023] SIT
     * [12/06/2023] modify code for 4 new carrier
     * [12/06/2023 - 12/08/2023] modify code for "-"
+    * [12/11/2023 - 12/12/2023]only plan name and info - add info into Medical & Dental plan for Carrier  & Ease (Address 3 = City + State + Zip)
+    * [12/11/2023 - DONE]Remove duplicate audit result and clear plan type on the kept row

 - OPEX project
     * [11/23/2023 - 11/28/2023] fix email report issue